Bobcares

 In certain situations, we may need to check the list of installed software and its version and for this, we can make use of PowerShell.

-Here at Bobcares, we have seen several such PowerShell related queries as part of our Server Management Services for web hosts and online service providers.
+Here at Bobcares, we have encountered several such PowerShell-related queries as part of our Server Management Services for web hosts and online service providers.

 Use PowerShell to find list of installed software quickly